Damean/threejs-physics-cannon-es/readme.md

-# Three.js - Webpack Starter Project
+# Three.js Physics Test

-This starter project is based on the starter project created by Bruno Simon, the creator of the Three.js Journey Course.

-You can find the course here 👉 [https://threejs-journey.xyz/](https://threejs-journey.xyz/)

-This project includes some tweaks like:
+This project implements cannon-es and three.js to move objects in a 3d space by applying physics

+It includes:

-- Raycasts to select 3d elements and apply custom transformations/events
+- Click event to apply forze on objects
-- Raycast allowing hover effects on 3d elements
+- Raycast to find a point on the 3d object physical body and apply forze to that point
-- Physics using cannon-es
 - Custom physics material definition
-- Click event to apply forze on objects

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).